-As an amateur photographer, Adam Ratana needed to find out when the Sun is going to rise or set at a particular landmark on a particular day.
+As an amateur photographer, Adam Ratana needed to find out when is the sun going to rise or set at a particular landmark on a particular day.
 Traditionally, photographers would need to travel to a particular destination at the exact time and day to view the rise of the sun and moon to plan and determine the best time of day for a shoot.

-- Photographers can plan and visualise their shots ahead of time
+- Photographers can plan and visualize their shots ahead of time

 - Sun Surveyor overlays the path of the sun and moon on any Street View location anywhere in the world so users can see the exact location

 Millions of apps and sites use Google Maps APIs to benefit from a powerful mapping platform.
 Discover which set of APIs Sun Surveyor has used to create their website and mobile application:

 واجهة برمجة التطبيقات للمناطق الزمنية في خرائط Google

 Capture the time zone of a landmark